Learn-Write-Repeat/Flutter/README.md

 ## Module - 3
 ### Installation
 - Install for Windows
-- Istall for Mac
+- Install for Mac
-- Istall for Linux
+- Install for Linux

 ### Stup Editor
 - Install Android studio  or visual Studio